v-wjrong/rongwj666_weixin-java-miniapp-demo/docs/en/docs/src/main/java/com/github/binarywang/demo/wx/miniapp/utils/JsonUtils.md

     ObjectMapper --> SerializationFeature : configures
 ```

 This class diagram illustrates the relationship between the JsonUtils utility class and core components of the Jackson library.
 JsonUtils provides JSON serialization functionality through a static ObjectMapper instance, configured with non-null value filtering and indented output features.
-ObjectMapper relies on the enumeration classes Include and SerializationFeature for serialization configuration.
-The design encapsulates the complexity of JSON processing, though direct stack trace printing in exception handling may be insufficient, making it suitable for simple use cases.
+The ObjectMapper relies on enumeration classes Include and SerializationFeature to implement serialization configurations.
+This design encapsulates the complexity of JSON processing, though directly printing stack traces for exception handling may be insufficient, making it suitable for simple use cases.

 ### Internal Method Call Graph